Hafimie/DHSploit-Executor-Release-1/README.md

-Download as a zip, please.
+Download as a zip, if you want